mshea/lazy_gm_tools/A5E_SRD_Markdown/14_Exploration.md

 ## Urban Township

-From mighty sprawling cities to smaller bustling towns, these areas are full of people---and more people means more accidents, more conflict, and more action.
+From mighty sprawling cities to smaller bustling towns, these areas are full of people–and more people means more accidents, more conflict, and more action.
 Adventurers journeying through urban areas have many social encounters, combat encounters against NPCs, and both circumstance and constructed terrain exploration challenges.